CommandString/Pdo/README.md

 ```

 ## Singleton Constructor Argument
-If you construct a Driver with the singleton method as `true` then that new instance will be stored as a static property in the class that can be called from anywhere with the `get` method.
-You can additionally call PDO/PDOStatement methods statically from Driver and it will `get` pass the method call request to the instance stored internally.
+If you construct a Driver with the singleton argument as `true` then that new instance will be stored as a static property in the class that can be called from anywhere with the `get` method.
+You can additionally call PDO/PDOStatement methods statically from Driver and it will work similar to `$driver->methodName`
 ```php
 (new Driver(true))
 	->withUsername("root")